Thomas-Astade/automotive-scrum/resources/md/spice/ProjectPlan.md

 08-12 Project plan
 ==================

-* Defines:
+a) Defines:
   - work products to be developed
   - life cycle model and methodology to be used
   - customer requirements related to project management
   - project resources

-* milestones and target dates
+b) milestones and target dates
   - estimates
   - quality criteria
   - processes and methods to employ